Challenge On-Ramp to the CCLP Designation - Frequently Asked Questions

 When can I write the Challenge Exam?

-Challenge Exam run monthly starting May 30, 2019 (click to sign up now).
+Challenge Exams run monthly.
+The next Challenge Exam is coming up on July 25, 2019 (click to sign up now).
 You can see the full schedule for 2019 here.
 CITT is also happy to make special arrangements for candidates with conflicts or who wish to begin the process sooner.
 Once you have registered for the Challenge Exam, CITT staff will be in touch to confirm your proctor arrangements and the exact date and time for your exam.

 Where can I write the Challenge Exam?